R-03

 Plain Language

-Operators must submit an annual report to the Illinois Attorney General covering: (1) the total number of times the crisis intervention protocol was triggered in the preceding calendar year, and (2) a summary of the most recent biennial third-party compliance audit results.
-Because the report covers the preceding calendar year, operators should begin tracking crisis protocol activation counts from the Act's effective date of January 1, 2027.
-This is a routine periodic reporting obligation, not triggered by a specific incident.
+Operators must submit an annual report to the Attorney General covering two items: (1) the total number of crisis intervention protocol activations during the preceding calendar year, and (2) a summary of the most recent biennial compliance audit required under Section 20(a).
+Because the report covers the preceding calendar year, operators should begin tracking crisis protocol activation counts from the law's effective date of January 1, 2027.

 (b) On an annual basis, an operator shall submit a report to the Attorney General containing the following metrics for the preceding calendar year: (1) the total number of times the crisis intervention protocol was triggered; and (2) a summary of the results of the most recent compliance audit required by subsection (a).